JoePenna/Dreambooth-Stable-Diffusion/README.md

 ### **WARNING!**

 - Let's respect the hard work and creativity of people who have spent years honing their skills.
   - This iteration of Dreambooth was specifically designed for digital artists to train their own characters and styles into a Stable Diffusion model, as well as for people to train their own likenesses.
-A tool for artists to generate the seed of an initial idea, that they can then add their own unique perspective and meaning to.
-  - It's meant to be used by filmmakers, concept artists, comic book designers, etc.
+My main goal is to make a tool for filmmakers to interact with concept artists that they've hired -- to generate the seed of an initial idea, so that they can then communicate visually.
+Meant to be used by filmmakers, concept artists, comic book designers, etc.
   - For moral, ethical (and potentially legal) reasons, I strongly discourage training someone else's art into the model unless you've obtained explicit permission, or they've made a public statement about this technology.
 For similar reasons, I recommend against using artists' names in AI prompts.

 - Onto the technical side: